 Cleans the air of pollutants.
 Your home's air quality may be more polluted than outdoor air.

 Air pollution doesn't stop when we sleep, so an air purifier can help reduce exposure to allergens and keep the air clean while you rest.

+Reduces allergies.
 For people with allergies, an air purifier can make a big difference in how comfortable it is to breathe.
-An air purifier eliminates common allergens, Dr. Using them can reduce nasal congestion, sinus headaches, watery eyes and sneezing.
-Mendez agreed, adding that air purifiers reduce exposure to allergens, and with fewer allergens in the air, you're less likely to have an adverse reaction.
+An air purifier eliminates common allergens, reducing nasal congestion, sinus headaches, watery eyes and sneezing.

-And air purifiers not only promote cleaner air, but they also have the potential to promote better sleep.
-Pink noise produced by some air purifiers has also been shown to be more relaxing than white noise, Dr. This causes one to fall asleep faster, increasing the number of hours of sleep, which promotes health and well-being.
-The fans suck in the air, the filter traps allergens, and the air that is returned to the room is clean and pure.
+Promotes better sleep.
+Air purifiers not only promote cleaner air, but they also have the potential to promote better sleep.
+Pink noise produced by some air purifiers has been shown to be more relaxing than white noise, helping one to fall asleep faster and increase the number of hours of sleep.

 Removes dust and other irritants.
 Fans can move air around a room, but they can also remove dust or other nearby irritants in the air.

 Air purifiers with a special sleep mode function are great because they still perform their essential functions of purifying the air at a lower sound speed to keep disturbances to a minimum.